 Complainant submitted its original Complaint in English.
-In its email dated May 19, 2023, Complainant submitted its request that the language of the proceeding should be English.
+In its original Complaint and amended Complaint, Complainant submitted its request that the language of the proceeding should be English.
 According to the information received from the Registrar, the language of the Registration Agreement for the Domain Name is Chinese.

-Complainant asserts that English is the most widely used language in international relations and is one of the working languages of the Center; that the Domain Name is formed by Latin characters and not in Chinese script; and that holding the proceeding in Chinese would cause considerable extra expense and burden on Complainant.
+Complainant submits that neither Complainant nor its representative is familiar with Chinese; that the Domain Name is formed by Latin characters, with Complainant's HALEON mark in its entirety, and the addition of an English term "rewards"; and that holding the proceeding in Chinese would cause considerable extra expense and burden on Complainant, which causing delay to the proceedings.